 • Access to a supply of hydrogen (EXTREMELY FLAMMABLE), cylinder or chemical generator – see these standard techniques for generating, collecting and testing gases

-• Copper(II) oxide, CuO(s), purchased in wire form (HARMFUL, DANGEROUS FOR THE ENVIRONMENT) – see CLEAPSS Hazcard HC026.
-The copper(II) oxide should be thoroughly dried by heating at 300–400 °C for a few minutes and stored, when cool, in a desiccator.
+• Copper(II) oxide, CuO(s), purchased in wire form (HARMFUL, DANGEROUS FOR THE ENVIRONMENT) – see CLEAPSS Hazcard HC026, refer to SSERC or contact your local safety advisory body.
+The copper(II) oxide should be thoroughly dried by heating at 300–400°C for a few minutes and stored, when cool, in a desiccator.

-• Concentrated sulfuric acid (CORROSIVE) – see CLEAPSS Hazcard HC098a
+• Concentrated sulfuric acid (CORROSIVE) – see CLEAPSS Hazcard HC098a, refer to SSERC or contact your local safety advisory body.

 Source: Royal Society of Chemistry

-1. Attach the second side-arm tube to the end of the combustion where the hydrogen gas enters, to capture any moisture in the gas.
-Fill the drying tube with anhydrous calcium chloride granules using a plug of glass or ceramic wool to hold them in position.
+3. Attach the second side-arm tube to the end of the combustion tube, where the hydrogen gas enters, to capture any moisture in the gas.
+Fill the drying tube with anhydrous calcium chloride granules, using a plug of glass or ceramic wool to hold them in position.
 Add the tube carrying the jet and join the drying tube to the rest of the apparatus, as shown in the diagram above.
 Seal the apparatus with the teats again.

-4. Now heat the contents of the combustion tube with a medium-sized Bunsen flame until all the copper oxide has been reduced to copper.
+6. Now, heat the contents of the combustion tube with a medium-sized Bunsen flame until all the copper oxide has been reduced to copper.
 It will change colour from black to a bright, pinkish-coloured solid.
 Water will condense inside the combustion tube.
-It is important to reduce all the oxide and to continue heating until no more moisture comes out of the combustion tube and is absorbed by the sulphuric acid or the drying tube.
+It is important to reduce all the oxide and to continue heating until no more moisture comes out of the combustion tube and is absorbed by the sulfuric acid or the drying tube.

-5. Continue the flow of gas until the combustion tube has cooled down.
+7. Continue the flow of gas until the combustion tube has cooled down.
 Stop the gas flow and disconnect it from the apparatus.
-Remove the first side-arm tube and the drying tube and seal the combustion tube + second side-arm tube assembly using the two teats.
-Weigh it as a whole before removing the combustion tube and weighing it separately.
+Remove the first side-arm tube and the drying tube then seal the combustion tube and second side-arm tube assembly using the two teats.
+Measure the mass the whole apparatus before removing the combustion tube and weighing it separately.

 Teaching notes